 For anything Whole Health, including information about when classes will resume and to sign up, contact the Whole Health hotline at 224-610-7609.

 In terms of patient care, go to our flu shot page for info. on how you can get vaccinated: https://www.lovell.fhcc.va.gov/Influenza_Season.asp

 You may also get the Shingles vaccine "Shingrix" at our Community Based Outpatient Clinics and at the main hospital in North Chicago.

 Our volunteers keep busy, too.
-Volunteers are helping in new capacities, such as Red Coat Ambassadors at the front door.
+Volunteers are helping in different capacities, such as Red Coat Ambassadors at the front door.
 And volunteers are key to "My Life, My Story."
 Volunteers are trained to take down patients’ stories, to include in their medical records.
 The thought is that providers and clinicians will benefit from knowing their patients a little better, which will translate into better patient care.
 Let us know if you are interested in helping.